 Last week I was in Kerala for a short trip covering popular Kerala.
-The destinations like Munnar, Kochi, and northern Alleppy.
+Destinations like Munnar, Kochi, and northern Alleppy.
 When you travel to Kerala, you always have it in your mind that you are visiting one of the ’10 best destinations’ in the world as rated by National Geographic.
 Additionally, I had heard all kind of stories from my Mallu friends who never fail to introduce themselves by saying I am from ‘God’s own country’.

 Popular Kerala Tourist attractions

-My impressions of Kerala after visiting popular Kerala.
+My impressions of the state after visiting popular parts of Kerala.
 It’s a nice place, picturesque and quiet.
 Noticeable point was that the whole area that we traveled was very clean unlike most of the rural areas in the other parts of the country.
 Every small house on top of a hill was well painted.
 Most of the times in a combination of green and white (don’t know if this is a regulatory requirement like the walled city of Jaipur).
 Roads were well laid out even in the interiors.

 Munnar Tea Estates